brenobattaglin/counter/README.md

 ## Getting Started

-1. Open your terminal.
-On the project root folder.
+Open your terminal on the project root folder and download the packages:
-2. Download the packages:

 	flutter pub get

 ## Run the app
 Using your terminal: